-The ACD's investment policy will be to invest in transferable securities, including but not limited to warrants and bonds, as well as collective investment schemes, money market instruments, cash, deposits and other permitted investments that can best take advantage of economic opportunities worldwide.
-There is no limit to which the Company can be invested in each sector.
+The ACD's investment policy will be to invest in securities, bonds, collective investment schemes, warrants, money market instruments, cash, deposits and other permitted investments.

-(i) It is the ACD's intention that derivatives be used for hedging purposes using efficient portfolio management style techniques.
+Derivatives and forward transactions may be used for hedging purposes.

 The ACD does not intend to have an interest in any immovable property or tangible movable property.